MicrosoftDocs/architecture-center/docs/example-scenario/iot/vertical-buy-online-pickup-in-store-content.md

 1. Video feed is obtained as cars come into the parking area.
 The IP camera hosting a Real-Time Streaming Protocol (RTSP) server sends the feed to Live View Analytics (LVA) module.
 The LVA module processes the frame rate and sends the image to Azure Cognitive Services running on the gateway.
 Azure Cognitive Services extracts only the license plate details and sends it to the cloud application.

 2. Azure IoT Central is used because it is a fully managed application platform.
-It allows Contoso to extend it easily and focus on features that directly impacts business.
+It allows Contoso to extend it easily and focus on features that directly impact the business.

-3. License plate details are queued in Event hub which routes it to an Azure Storage for long-term storage and allows other services to use it.
+3. License plate details are queued via Event Hubs, which routes it to Azure Storage for long-term storage, which allows other services to use it.

 4. The license plate details are sent to the curbside pickup application via Azure Functions.
 The serverless design allows Contoso to lower their infrastructure management and cost.